quantori/GherkinSyncTool/README.md

 ### TestRail

+1. The TestRail's project must be operating in single package mode;
-TestRail's API should be enabled.
-In order for the tool to work correctly, the TestRail test template should have the custom fields that are presented in the table below.
+2. TestRail's API should be enabled;
+3. In order for the tool to work correctly, the TestRail test template should have the custom fields that are presented in the table below.
 The template should not contain any required fields.
 An existing template can be used or a new one created.